-It makes a lot of sense.
+It makes a lot of sense that the customer experience has become so important.
 Think about yourself as a customer.
-In order to be an advocate for a brand, you expect quick, consistent, contextual and personalized interactions.
-You want to feel good and that the company you interacted with, understood you.
+In order to be an advocate for a brand, you expect quick, consistent, contextual, and personalized interactions.
+You want to feel good and to be sure that the company you interacted with, understood you.
 It’s as simple as that, at least from your point of view.
-If you think about from the company’s point of view and analyze the story with my friend.
-It showed that the company had designed a feature – changing personal information in self-service – but never ran it through it with a customer.